 [Parker] has been to many summer camps but I think it is fair to say that this is his favourite one yet.
-It seems to be a perfect blend of mental, physical and creative activity and he comes home every day so excited and anxious to tell us about his activities that day and his chess matches.
+It seems to be a perfect blend of mental, physical and creative activity and he comes home every day so excited to tell us about his activities that day and his chess matches.
 Thank you again for putting together such a great camp.

 What do we do at Camp?